 Residential Networking Services was founded at The College of New Jersey in 1995 as a division of User Support Services (USS) for Information Technology (IT).
 Today, we serve over 3,000 clients throughout TCNJ’s residence halls.
-Our primary objective is to provide residents with reliable access to the capabilities provided by our campus network, including Internet access, email, Novell, Software From Any Location (SAL).
-The Residential Computer Consultants (RCC’s) are fellow students who are employed by the college and are specifically responsible for providing and maintaining network connectivity for all TCNJ residents.
+Our primary objective is to provide residents with reliable access to the capabilities provided by our campus network, including Internet access, email, Software From Any Academic Location (SAL).
+The Residential Computer Technicians (RCTs) are fellow students who are employed by the college and are specifically responsible for providing and maintaining network connectivity for all TCNJ residents.

 - The college should provide adequate resources for those students who do not own computers.
-Providing local computer facilities in some living areas ensures equitable access to information technology in a way that simulates, as closely as possible, the convenience of owning a computer.
+Providing local computer facilities in academic areas ensures equitable access to information technology in a way that simulates, as closely as possible, the convenience of owning a computer.

-- The college should support and add value to the computers that students own by providing resources in residences which support those computers, such as computer laboratories and in-room network connections.
+- The college should support and add value to the computers that students own by providing resources in residences which support those computers, such as computer in-room network connections.

 - The most effective method of providing computer resource management, consultation, and education with respect to both cost and quality of support is through resident student mentors.

-In accordance of the aforementioned principles, RES.net provides computing environments in student residence halls and a staff of Residential Computer Consultants (RCC’s) who support students in a timely manner.
+In accordance of the aforementioned principles, Resnet provides computing environments in student residence halls and a staff of Residential Computer Technicians (RCTs) who support students in a timely manner.

 All of TCNJ’s student residents can access the Internet from within their rooms if they own a computer.
 Besides allowing students to use Internet resources, these connections provide access to on-campus computing resources such as network servers, the college library system, and various software packages.

-Residential Computing Consultants (RCC’s) are student staff members who manage computing laboratories in residence halls, providing computer skills and consultation for many computer related problems.
-RCC’s are the primary resource for TCNJ’s resident students, and reliance on these student experts is the key to the success of the RES.net program.
+Residential Computer Technicians (RCTs) are student staff members who support residence halls, providing computer skills and consultation for many computer related problems.
+RCTs are the primary resource for TCNJ’s resident students, and reliance on these student experts is the key to the success of the Resnet program.

 Supervisor: Mia Valentini